aplteam/Tatin/docs/SyntaxReference.md

 r←ListRegistries type
 ```

-List all registries defined in the Client's config file.
+Lists all registries defined in the Client's config file.

 Returns a matrix with these columns: